motebus/ultrabook/Ultranet Apps/jBuilder User Guide.md

 2. Assign a name to the dock page inside the Title field.
 3. In the Icon Url field enter the url of icon image you want to use for the dock page when it is unselected.
 We recommend finding icons on https://www.flaticon.com.
 Once you have found your icon, right-click on the icon image and select ‘Copy Image Address’, then paste into the Icon Url field. <br>
-   Alternatively, click `FileBrowser` and select an image from the s3 Icon Library.
+   Alternatively, click `FileBrowser` and select an image from the Icon Center in the s3 File Browser.
 The file path for the icon image will be put in the url field.
 4. Optional: in the Active Icon Url field enter the url/file path of the icon image you want to use for the page when it is selected.
 If left empty, the image from the Icon Image field above will be used.
 5. Hit Confirm after you are done.
 Your new dock page icon should now be visible on the dock at the bottom of the jBoard.